kordybordy/django-quiz/README.md

    ```bash
    pip install -r requirements.txt
    ```
 The app uses cookie-based sessions, so you don't need to apply migrations.
+Cookies must be enabled in the browser.
+If the test cookie set during initialization isn't returned, the application redirects to a page informing that cookies are required.
+This error page is served from `/cookies-required/`.
 2. Run the development server:
    ```bash
     python manage.py runserver